Luciferase Reporter Vectors

 Applications

-- Drug Screening: Test the effects of compounds on gene expression and cellular pathways.
+- Drug Screening: Identify compounds that affect specific gene pathways.

 |